leelabsg/GCDA_Tutorial/Session1_Sequencing.md

 We will use the Anaconda environment on the GSDS cluster. \
 It is already created on the GSDS cluster, but you can create the environment on your local machine with the following command \
-In this session, OpenJDK, samtools, GATK and BWA are installed in creation of conda environment and Picard is downloaded as java package
+In this session, OpenJDK, samtools, GATK and BWA are installed in creation of conda environment and Picard is downloaded as java package \
+All files and tools are included in '~/GCDA/1_sequencing/' folder
 ```
 # Create conda environment and install softwares
 conda create -n SEQ samtools gatk4 bwa -c anaconda -c bioconda